ciphernemo/Complete-Win10-Deploy/README.md

 6. Continue with steps below...
 #### For those with Existing MDT Deployment Shares:
 1. Download all all files included within this project and copy over A SELECT FEW of them to the respective folders of your deployment share.
 For example, if your deployment share is "D:\Deploy", then everything in the "Scripts" folder for this project should be copied over to D:\Deploy\Scripts.
 For files that already exist, I'd encourage you to make a backup of your version before copying this project's version.
 To do so, simply either rename the file (eg: "CustomSettings.ini" to "CustomSettings.original.ini") or copy it to another location.
 Note the following files and their usage:
-    * Scripts folder: every file in this folder is safe to copy, as not stock files overwritten.
+    * Scripts folder: every file in this folder is safe to copy, as no stock files overwritten.
     * Control folder: CustomSettings.ini overwrites existing file.
 Please edit this file as appropriate for your own settings.
     * Control\MY_TASK_SEQ: This folder's name will reflect your own Task Sequence name.
 Use the Unattend.xml as a reference for changes you can make to your own Unattend.xml file.
 Do not copy this file.
 Instead reference it and make changes accordingly The entire oobeSystem section should be tweaked to your own settings.
 2. Launch MDT and confirm that your saved deployment share loads without any errors.